ENES-Merida/ParCFD2025.github.io/key-dates-registration.md

 | Full | 525 € | 150 € | 725 € | 250 € |

 Early-bird registration is possible until July 21st, 2024.
 To register to the event please use the portal below.
+{% include notification.html message="This is the message for the notification" %}